foxnewsnetwork/e2e-test-tutorial/server/guides/03-our-first-spec/index.md

 All one of our tests passed, none failed, and the tests ran for a duration of 70ms.

-Next up, we will actually boot up the apollo2 app and write our first *real* test.
+Next up, we will actually boot up the crapollo app and write our first *real* test.

 ## Links
 [Table of Contents](/)